Keyboard shortcuts

 • Bootstrap phase / small number of Manifests: tazuna apply is simple and predictable.

-• Manifest count grows and a single apply becomes heavy: switch to tazuna state sync to narrow down to differences only.
+• Manifest count grows and a single apply becomes heavy: narrow to the diff only with --sync.

-• You want automatic removed deletion: state sync + TAZUNA_STATE_SYNC_DELETE=true.
-Balance against the risk of accidental deletion.
+• You want automatic removed deletion: --sync --prune.
+Weigh it against the risk of accidental deletion.

 Whether to Use --atomic

-When you pass tazuna state sync --atomic, it exits without updating State if any resource errors out.
-The apply itself still progresses partway, so CI cannot treat the run as binary “either everything went in or nothing did,” but State-level consistency is preserved.
-See tazuna state sync for details.
+With tazuna apply --sync --atomic, it exits without updating State if any resource errors out.
+The apply itself still progresses partway, so CI cannot treat the run as the binary “either everything went in or nothing did,” but State-level consistency is preserved.
+See tazuna apply for details.

 Removal Stage